 As the parent of a child with multiple disabilities, she has a special interest in providing support to families who have a loved one with a disability, rare diagnosis, medical complexity, or undiagnosed condition.
 She can provide guidance and advocacy to caregivers navigating the challenges of the complex disability or medical systems, as well as help connect families with essential resources.

 education & experience

-Heather moved to Virginia in 2012 and lives in Henrico with her husband and two children.
-Outside of work, she advocates for children with disabilities, rare diseases, and inclusivity.
-She enjoys the outdoors and spending time with family and friends.
+Heather lives in Richmond with her husband and two children.
+She advocates for people with disabilities, neurodiversity and inclusivity.
 She has spent time volunteering at a local bereavement camp and loves to travel when the opportunity arises.